 The most popular form of propulsion for a Jon boat is an outboard motor.

-The type of motor used is dependent on a variety of factors such as, the size of the boat and expected pay load, the environment the boat is to be used in and the distances the boat is expected to cover etc.
+The type of motor used on a Jon boat is dependent on a variety of factors.
+These factors include, the size of the boat and expected pay load, the environment the boat is to be used in and the distances the boat is expected to cover etc.

 Outboard motors are usually gas powered (although there are also propane and electric motors) and produce thrust through their propeller to propel the boat forward.